thegrimsleeper/devfolio/README.md

 # Welcome to my DevFolio!
 This repo contains some of my favorite programming projects.
 Below I've provided a brief description.
-More detailed description contained within projects own README
+More detailed description contained within each projects README

 ## Projects